-“Tracking team velocity in Kanban” might sound strange for some people as velocity is something specific to the Scrum framework and is not part of Kanban “by-the-book”.
+“Tracking team velocity in Kanban” might sound strange for some people as velocity is something specific to the Scrum framework and this term is not part of Kanban “by-the-book”.
 But even in Kanban, especially when switching from Scrum to Kanban, the question “How much business value my team delivers in time?” is still applicable.
+In Kanban the velocity is actually called “throughput”.
 As agile project manager or team member you want to see the amount of work done/delivered by your team in time, to see how the team performs or to make a better picture about the team’s capacity that helps you to estimate further releases.

-In Kanban you don’t have time-boxed sprints, but you can measure the velocity on a per-week or per-month basis, by issues done or story-points burned.
+In Kanban you don’t have time-boxed sprints, but you can measure the velocity / throughput on a per-week or per-month basis, by issues (cards) done or story-points burned.
 For example, “done issues per week” or “burned story-points per month”.

 The Great Gadgets app for Atlassian Jira offers all you need to easily determine your team velocity.
 This app includes a Kanban Velocity gadget that helps you calculate and display a velocity chart on a Jira dashboard in a minute.

 Assuming that you already have Atlassian Jira in-place, follow these steps to configure and display the Kanban Velocity gadget:

 - Make sure that you have the latest version of Great Gadgets installed in your Jira instance.
 If not, you can install the app from Atlassian Marketplace: https://marketplace.atlassian.com/search?query=stonikbyte+great+gadgets

 - Create a new filter in Jira (or use an existing one) that includes the Jira issues (tasks, stories, defects, etc) from your project.
 Make sure to include the sub-tasks in this filter if you want the velocity calculation to also consider the sub-tasks.
 Share this filter with your project members or the people that are going to visualize the velocity chart.